return42/sphkerneldoc/doc/books/template-book/get-started.rst

 Get started with reST
 *********************

+This chapter describes, how to create a reST_ *book* (aka sphinx-project) based on the ``Documentation/template-book``.
+To create only a *loose reST article* take a look at ``Documentation/reST-nano-HOWTO.rst``.

-To get started with documentating in reST_ , copy the template-book folder and the config file.
+To get started copy the template-book folder and the config file.

 .. code-block:: sh

-    cd {linux-kernel}/Documentation/books
+    cd {linux-kernel}/Documentation
     cp -r template-book my-project

 It is recomended to read through the :ref:`kernel-doc:kernel-doc-howto`.
 For the